 Citizen data lives in public library databases, such as Centrelink, Medicare, local transport authorities, the DHS and thousands of other places.
 As such, it is important to consider what effect a Cambridge Analytica style overreach into our public sector's data might have on our nation.
 Especially in the context of the Federal Government's Cloud First Policy which underpins its Digital Transformation strategy.

 As more government agencies move to the cloud, they are also moving data.
 Not physically but geographically.
-For example, while local Council’s voter data was once stored on a server in its building, a move to the cloud could see the files being stored in a data centre located anywhere from Melbourne, Victoria to Melbourne, Florida.
+For example, while local Council's voter data was once stored on a server in its building, a move to the cloud could see the files being stored in a data center located anywhere from Melbourne, Victoria to Melbourne, Florida.

 A tale of two cities

 Exploring these two hypothetical scenarios further reveals significant issues around data security and data sovereignty.
-When data is entrusted to an Australian cloud provider with data centres in Australia, its data is safe under Australian jurisdiction and cannot be tampered with by foreign or private parties.
+When data is entrusted to an Australian cloud provider with data centers in Australia, its data is safe under Australian jurisdiction and cannot be tampered with by foreign or private parties.

 When government data is entrusted to international cloud providers, the outlooks is not so clear.
 Suppose Australian data is stored in Melbourne, Florida; the recent U.S. Cloud Act dictates that the government can legally access this data on the basis of it being managed by a U.S. company.
-Furthermore, if the U.S. company is operating the data centre in Australia, the U.S. government can still express legal claim over the data if it chooses.
+Furthermore, if the U.S. company is operating the data center in Australia, the U.S. government can still express legal claim over the data if it chooses.

 Protective measures in place

 With these threats in mind, The Australian Signals Directorate (ASD) have in place strict requirements for the provision of cloud services amongst government bodies dealing with private data.
-Those being that they must be Australian companies exclusively operating Australian data centres which are operated by security cleared IT staff.
+Those being that they must be Australian companies exclusively operating Australian data centers which are operated by security cleared IT staff.